kekse1/scripts/README.md

 > [!NOTE]
 > JFYI: Since **v1.4.0** the 1st, 2nd and 3rd argument can
 > also be negative.
-In this case the absolute value of
+In this case the absolute values of them
-> them defines the maximum of randomly generated params.
+> define their maximum of randomly generated params.

 > [!TIP]
 > Feel free to extract the **`randomChars()`** and **`random()`** functions